 Hillary won the popular vote nationwide.

-According to Election Law, it is the will of the states that determines the outcome of the election.
+According to Election Law, it is the will of the states that determines the outcome of the election, not the popular vote.

 Therefore, Trump won the election.

-If Trump Stepped Aside, Would Hillary Be President?
+If Trump Had Stepped Aside, Would Hillary Be President?

-Many would like to see President-elect Donald Trump step aside so that Hillary Clinton could be president since she won the popular vote.
-What would happen if President-elect Trump did this?
-According to Law, would Hillary be next in line to be president?
+Many would like to have seen President-elect Donald Trump step aside so that Hillary Clinton could have become president since she won the popular vote.
+What would have happened if President-elect Trump had done this?
+According to Law, would Hillary have been next in line to be president?

 The Twenty-fifth Amendment to the U.S. Constitution settles this debate.
 I am assuming what applies to a sitting president also applies to the President-elect prior to taking office.